davidkuda/webpack-single-page-app/README.md

 ## functionality

-enter a text in the field and the app will analyze the sentiment of the text.
+enter a link in the field and the app will analyze the sentiment of the text.
 It will return for instance whether the entered text is positive or negative or objective or subjective.

 ## Tech Stack
-- JavaScript
+- (vanilla) JavaScript
 - NodeJS
 - Webpack
 - Meaning Cloud's "Sentiment Analysis" API